jjk-code-otter/climate-indicator-manager/README.md

 which calculates annual average grids on a consistent 5-degree latitude longitude grid for all the gridded data sets.
 This allows them to be combined into a single estimate for mapping.

-In order to generate area averages from the gridded data for specified sub regions, you will need to navigate to the scripts directory and run:
+In order to generate area averages from the gridded data for specified subregions, you will need to navigate to the scripts directory and run:

 `python make_new_regions.py`

-you only need to run this the first time to generate the shape files for subregion.
+You only need to run this the first time to generate the shape files for subregion.
 If you happen to rerun it, you will likely encounter permission issues - you can't write over the existing shape files.
-If you do need to rerun - say because the definitions have changed - then you will have to delete the shapefiles created by the code before running it again.
+If you do need to rerun - say because the definitions have changed - then you will have to delete (or move) the shapefiles created by the code before running it again.

-Regional area averages are calculated using
+Regional area averages are then calculated using:

 `python calculate_wmo_ra_averages.py`

 You will need to manually specify the end year and which datasets to use in the calculation.
+The regional reports use the main six datasets "HadCRUT5", "NOAA v6", "GISTEMP", "Berkeley Earth", "ERA5", and "JRA-3Q".
-The script reads in each of the gridded data sets, regrids it to a standard resolution and then calculates the area averages for the six WMO Regional Association areas, the six African subregions and other subregions defined by the WMO Regional State of the Climate authors.
+The script reads in each of the gridded data sets, regrids it to a standard (1x1) resolution and then calculates the area averages for the six WMO Regional Association areas, the six African subregions and other subregions defined by the WMO Regional State of the Climate authors.
 It can take a while to run because it has to load and process a lot of data.
 The first time